alkindli/alkindli/README.md

    3. Can those make a doorhit: 2.
 Why did Marley play "Fuckadalden":

-   Is "Fuckadalden" really a not running Intel service:
+   Is "Fuckadalden" and is seen really a not running Intel service: